MariamAzzouz/3D_Avatar_generation/README.md

-# 3D Avatar Generator and Customization Platform (Zen/CIS-IEEE challenge )
+# 3D Avatar Generator and Customization Platform

 A full-stack web application that generates personalized 3D avatars using conditional Generative Adversarial Networks (cGAN) and allows users to customize their avatars with clothing, hair, and other features.
 ## 3D Personalized Avatar Customization Interface Demo